 Have a look at this video clip.

-On Friday morning there's a solar eclipse - where the moon lines up between the earth and the sun, to momentarily block out the sun and its light.
+A solar eclipse - is where the moon lines up between the earth and the sun, to momentarily block out the sun and its light.

-The eclipse will start from about 8.30am when the moon will slowly start to pass in front of the moon over the course of about an hour.
-It will take about another hour for things to return to normal.
+The eclipse on 20.3.15 started from about 8.30am when the moon slowly started to pass in front of the sun over the course of about an hour.
+It took about another hour for things to return to normal.

-The most complete view of the eclipse will be at about 9.30am and depending on where you are in the UK you will see different amounts of coverage - assuming of course that the sky isn't covered in cloud, in which case it will feel cooler and go very dull.
+The most complete view of the eclipse was at 9.30am and depending on where you are in the UK you saw different amounts of coverage - assuming of course that the sky isn't covered in cloud, in which case it will feel cooler and go very dull.

-Over the last twelve months the moon has been in it's closest orbit of earth, which is what's caused some of the unusually high tides since last September.
+Over the previous twelve months to 20.3.15, the moon had been in it's closest orbit to earth, causing some unusually high tides since the previous September.

-There are between three and six supermoons in any given year - and in 2015 there are six.
-We've seen two already - 20 March is the third one, and the others are in August, September and October.
+There are between three and six supermoons in any given year - and in 2015 there were six.
+We'd seen two already - 20 March was the third one, and the others were in August, September and October.

-Friday is also the Spring equinox.
+Friday 20.3.15 was also the Spring equinox.
 This marks the day when there are equal hours of daylight and darkness, and heralds the approach of Spring proper and the warmer months of summer.

 Other than sitting with a stopwatch, the equinox isn't something which you can 'see' as being any different in appearance to any other normal day.